gregrickaby/viewer-for-reddit/CONTRIBUTING.md

 ---

+## Reddit API

+Please review the [Reddit API Documentation and Rules](https://github.com/reddit-archive/reddit/wiki/API) before submitting a patch.
+Also, this project is not affiliated with Reddit in any way.

+---

 ## Contributing Code

 Found a bug you can fix?
 Fantastic!
 Patches are always welcome.
+Please follow the steps below to get started.

 ---